gameproxy/gameproxy.github.io/info/proTerms.md

-The following Terms have been updated on 28 March 2019 and are in immediate effect.
+The following Terms have been updated on 13 October 2019 and are in immediate effect.

 ## 1. User Agreement
 **1.1.** These Terms And Conditions constitute an agreement between You (the 'user') and the GameProxy admins ('GameProxy') that governs the payment and use of GameProxy's GameProxy Pro products and services.
 By using the services You agree that You have read, understood, and accepted the terms and conditions in the Terms.
 If You do not agree with any of these Terms, please do not purchase or use GameProxy's GameProxy Pro products and services.